gvwilson/thirdbit/src/fiction/iffy/index.md

 He took her wrists and placed her hands on the grips built into the seat.
 "One… two… *three*."

-She yelped into the mouthpiece as hovercraft fired the ejection seat into the air like an old-fashioned artillery shell.
+She yelped into the mouthpiece as hovercraft fired the ejection seat into the air.
 Daylight blinded her and ice-cold wind instantly numbed her cheeks.
 Tiny gyros whined to stabilize the chair long enough for the explosive bolts in its back to fire.
 A translucent parawing snapped open.
-The surge of deceleration threw her against her harness and then she was swinging like a pendulum as the parawing's tiny core picked a safe landing spot and turned toward it.
+The surge of deceleration threw her against her harness and then she was swinging like a pendulum as the parawing's tiny core picked a safe landing spot and turned toward it, racing against the risk of orbital incineration.

 The ground below her was covered with snow.
 The harsh white reached from horizon to horizon,